UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 Your base collection and tokens have been successfully created!
 You can find it in your [wallet](https://wallet.unique.network/).
 Make sure that your tokens are successfully displayed in the wallet or on the scan.

-## 5. Creating the Accessories Collection
+## 👕 5.
+Creating the Accessories Collection

 We've already prepared a set of images and their corresponding metadata following the instructions for mass-minting NFTs.
 You can find them in the `customization/accessories` folder.

-Delete the contents of the data folder and copy the contents from `customization/accessories` into it.
+Delete the `data` folder's contents and copy the contents from `customization/accessories` into it.
 Alternatively, prepare your own images and metadata following the instructions for mass minting or generative NFTs.

 ### 5.1 Prepare the Configuration File